openedx/edx-toggles/scripts/README.rst

 Valid keys in configuration file:
     - env: list the envs you want included in report
     - toggle_type: list the toggle types you want in report
-    - show_state: set to true if you want to output toggles states in report
     - ida: list configurations settings for each ida, following are valid keys under ida:
         - github_url: url to github repository for that ida
         - rename: a new name to replace the ida name used in the file names. example: lms => edxapp